carbon-language/carbon-lang/docs/project/evolution.md

 ### Proposal PRs

-A proposal PR should use the `proposal` label, have a descriptive title, and easily understand initial summary comment.
+A proposal PR should use the `proposal` label, have a descriptive title, and easily understood initial summary comment.
 Authors and leads are encouraged to edit both as necessary to ensure they give the best high-level understanding of the proposal possible.